Job training shouldn’t be designed or delivered in a vacuum. And you probably know that.

 As a trainer, once you’ve identified the business goal or business goals your training should support, the next thing you want to do is determine which KPI is used to measure progress toward that goal.

-You can then find the value of that KPI before training begins, and use that as a baseline to compare the value of that same KPI after training has occurred.
+You can then find the value of that KPI before training begins, and use that as a baseline to compare the value of that same KPI after training has occurred (or, if the training occurs over a long period of time, as it occurs and then after).
 This simple before-and-after comparison will give you an effective way to determine if your training materials are helping the business move toward reaching its business goal(s).

 How to Identify Business Goals and KPIs